 Another great site for premium themes is Template Monster.
 This organization has been on the Internet for quite some time and I remember downloading Joomla 1.5 templates from them back in 2008.
 This site also houses layouts for other management systems and has a wide selection of hundreds of different styles to choose from.

-Once you’ve downloaded the template you want to use, it’s time to install.
+Once you’ve downloaded the template you want to use, it’s time to install it.
 This part is pretty simple and doesn’t take a lot of time.
 In a matter of moments, your site will be updated with a whole new look.

 Click on the Extensions tool in the admin menu and select, “Manage.”